What goes around comes around: Roller skating is back

 That may be partly due to the pandemic, which drew more people to an accessible, social and physical activity that can be done outdoors.
 It’s also part of a larger fashion and music throwback to the disco era of the ‘70s and ’80s, the last time roller skating was so hot.
 In the 1990s, inline skates, a kind of roller skate, were all the rage, but their buzz had gotten quieter.

-Now, there are roller skating pop-up rinks in parks and on roadways, and lots and lots of skates on social media.
-Skate meet-ups in large cities are common — outside the Louvre Museum in Paris, for instance, or in Venice Beach, California, where skaters have congregated for decades.
+Now, there are roller skating pop-up rinks in parks and on roadways, and lots of skates on social media.
+Skate meet-ups in large cities are common — outside the Louvre Museum in Paris, for instance, or in Venice Beach, Calif., where skaters have congregated for decades.

 New York City’s Rockefeller Center hosted a roller rink this summer for the first time since 1940, advertising that it was “bringing the magic of the 1970s with it.”